KBNLresearch/Narralyzer/README.md

 # How to cite using Narralyzer
 If you use Narralyzer for your research, educational purposes or in any other way, please cite as follows:

 Wildschut, P.A., Faber, W-J. (2016) Narralyzer.
-Analyzing Narratives with DH-tools. [correct link] Hosted by the National Library of the Netherlands (KB) & Radboud University Nijmegen.
+Analyzing Narratives with DH-tools. [http://www.narralyzer.com/] Hosted by the National Library of the Netherlands (KB) & Radboud University Nijmegen.

 # Contact
 For questions and remarks, please contact Puck Wildschut (p.wildschut@let.ru.nl)